Avicted/skogsnet_v2/README.md

 # Skogsnet v2

-Skogsnet v2 is a Go application for reading temperature and humidity measurements from a serial device, saving them to a SQLite database, and printing them to the console in a human-readable format.
+Skogsnet v2 is a Go application for reading temperature and humidity measurements from a serial device, saving them to a SQLite database.
+It features a web dashboard for visualizing the data, configurable logging, and the ability to export measurements to CSV.

 ## Features

-- Reads JSON-formatted measurements from a serial port (default: `/dev/ttyACM0`)
+- **Serial Data Acquisition:** Reads JSON-formatted measurements from a serial port (default: `/dev/ttyACM0`)
-- Saves measurements to a SQLite database (`measurements.db`)
+- **Database Storage:** Saves measurements to a SQLite database (`measurements.db`)
-- Prints each measurement to the console with a readable timestamp
+- **Console Output:** Prints each measurement in a readable, color-formatted style
-- Handles graceful shutdown on Ctrl+C or SIGTERM
+- **Graceful Shutdown:** Handles Ctrl+C or SIGTERM cleanly
-- Exports measurements to a CSV file if specified
+- **CSV Export:** Export all measurements to a CSV file with a single flag
-- Logs to a file if specified
+- **Configurable Logging:** Log to a file with log levels (info, warn, error)
+- **Web Dashboard:** Visualize measurements interactively with time range selection, dual axes, dark mode, and live updates

 ## Requirements